-6 Summary and conclusions
+5 6 Summary and conclusions

 We have performed a first systematic relational investigation of the effect of exploiting different combinations of depolarisation information as input to the inversion of optical lidar data into aerosol microphysical properties.
-The inversion is run with spheroid kernels based on the Dubovik model for the description of light scattering by non-spherical particles.
-In this work, we use 3+2+3 measurements obtained with the NASA LaRC HSRL-2 during DISCOVER-AQ and the TROPOS BERTHA during SALTRACE - two out of just three lidar instruments currently capable of measuring $\delta{\lambda}$ simultaneously at three wavelengths.
+The inversion is run with spheroid kernels based on the Dubovik model for the description of light scattering by non-spherial particles.
+In this work, we use 3+2+3 measurements obtained with the NASA LaRC HSRL-2 during DISCOVER-AQ and the TROPOS BERTHA during SALTRACE - two out of just three lidar instruments currently capable of measuring δ{λ} simultaneously at three wavelengths generally used in aerosol profiling with lidar.

 We have selected eleven observations.
-Increased values of $\delta{532}$ can be used as a proxy for the presence of an increased concentration of mineral dust in atmospheric layers.
-Eight sets of optical data have been created for each of the individual measurements, depolarisation input ranged from zero to three wavelengths.
-We focused on a relational study in view of the challenges connected to (i) using the AERONET light-scattering model of Dubovik et al. (2006) that currently provides the best possible output results for sun photometer observations and (ii) the lack of light-scattering models that are proven to work for the special condition of observing non-spherical particles at 180-degree observation angle (lidar configuration).
+Increased values of δ{532} can be used as a proxy for the presence of an increased concentration of mineral dust in atmospheric layers.
+Eight sets of optical data have been created for each of the individual measurements. depolarisation input ranged from zero to three wavelengths.
+We focused on a relational study in view of the

+- 15 challenges connected to (i) using the AERONET light-scattering model of Dubovik et al. (2006) that currently provides the best possible output results for sun photometer observations and (ii) the lack of light-scattering models that are proven to work for the special condition of observing non-spherical particles at 180-degree observation angle (lidar configuration).
 We are comparing the output of the different inversion runs to each other and to the dust ratio obtained from the optical data.
-In that way we want to identify the most plausible results that can be obtained from our specific inversion setup.

-We find that inversion without depolarisation information (i.e. the traditional 3+2 data set) cannot lead to spheroid particle fractions larger than 40% even if spheroid kernels, i.e. the spheroid Dubovik model, are used.
-We also find that the use of depolarisation ratios at 532 or 1064 nm in combination with the Dubovik model give unrealistically high spheroid particle fractions.
-These fractions generally exceed the dust ratio inferred from the measurements of $\beta{532}$ and $\delta{532}$ following the procedure described by Tesche et al. (2009a).
-While it needs to be emphasized that the spheroid fraction as inferred from the inversion is an artificial, non-physical parameter, it might be considered as the ratio of the concentration of dust to total particle concentration for this particular study.
-The most realistic spheroid fraction in relation to the lidar-derived dust ratio is found when using depolarisation information at 355 nm.
+In that way we want to identify the most plausible results that can be obtained from our specific inversion setup. - We find that inversion without depolarisation information (i.e. the traditional 3+2 data set) cannot lead to non-spherical spheroid particle fractions larger than 40% even if non-spherical spheroid kernels, i.e. the spheroid Dubovik model, are used.
+We also find that the use of depolarisation ratios at 532 or 1064 nm in combination with the Dubovik model give unrealistically high non-spherical spheroid particle fractions.
+These fractions generally exceed the dust ratio inferred from the measurements of β532 and δ532 following the procedure described by Tesche et al. (2009a).
+While it needs to be emphasized that the non-spherical spheroid fraction as inferred from the inversion is an artificial, non-physical parameter, it might be considered as the ratio of the concentration of dust to total particle concentration for this particular study.
+The most realistic non-spherical spheroid fraction at 355 nm.